junaidrahim/KBC-webapp/README.md

 !["HEADER"](screenshots/header.png)

 It's a simple **Server + Android App** system which can be used to conduct a quiz game for a relatively moderate amount of users.
-This enables a group of participants to sit together and play a quiz game on their android phones and find out who scored the most.
+This enables a group of participants to sit together and play a quiz game on their phones and find out who scored the most.

 This repository contains the code for the server written in **Python3** using the **Flask** framework.
 It just provides a REST API to be used by the app and some web pages that help the host